-Based on its core competencies in chemical formulations and in film coatings, Agfa Specialty Products is actively developing advanced products and materials for promising growth markets.
+Building on its expertise and competencies in chemical formulations and in film coatings, Agfa Specialty Products develops advanced products and materials for promising growth markets.

-Materials for Printed Electronics: Agfa Specialty Products is an expert in the field of conductive polymers for use in an antistatic protection layer for films and components.
+Materials for Printed Electronics: Agfa Specialty Products is an expert in the field of conductive polymers for use in antistatic protection layers for films and components.
 Based on these products, Agfa has further developed its conductive Orgacon product line of printing inks, pastes and formulations for use in electronic devices and in - among other applications - capacitive sensors, touch screens and membrane switches.
-In 2014, Agfa Specialty Products introduced its highly innovative Nanosilver Inks for the production of printed electronics.
+Agfa Specialty Products' portfolio includes highly innovative nanosilver inks for the production of printed electronics.
 Typical applications are printed RFID antennas, but also sensors and touch screens.
-Continuing the trend of the previous years, the Orgacon product line reported strong revenue growth in 2016.
+Continuing the trend of the previous years, the Orgacon product line reported strong revenue growth in 2017.

 Phototooling: Agfa Specialty Products is an important manufacturer of phototooling film for the production of printed circuit boards (PCB) for the electronics industry.
 Manufacturers of electronics use the film to register the extremely thin conductive lines on printed circuit boards.
 As inkjet is identified as a promising technology for future PCB manufacturing, Agfa Specialty Products is focusing its R&D efforts on the development of PCB inkjet solutions.
-In 2016, Agfa managed to grow its market share in the phototooling film market, but revenue slightly declined as a result of the digitization of the industry.